What Devs Don’t Have to Do at Weave

 At Weave, devs don’t wait for anything to set up a new service or deploy updates.

 Creating a new service is simple enough that new devs do it as part of their on-boarding, in maybe an hour.
-They use bart to take care of a lot of the work:
+They use

-2. Add custom settings like the service named to Weave’s custom YAML file (called WAMLTM)
+to create a new project with scaffolding. - Add custom settings like the service named to Weave’s custom YAML file (called WAMLTM)

-3. Code up a simple HTTP or gRPC handler
+- Code up a simple HTTP or gRPC handler

-4. Create a Pull Request, which triggers the build and test pipeline
+- Create a Pull Request, which triggers the build and test pipeline

-5. Run bart deploy (or click Deploy in bart’s browser UI) to start the new service running in the dev or production environment
+(or click Deploy in bart’s browser UI) to start the new service running in the dev or production environment

 A code update is just as easy, though many services automatically deploy (even into production) after a Pull Request is approved and merged.
 Devs decide with their teams how often to deploy, and many teams deploy multiple times each day.